 Casar Jacobson – A disability and gender equality rights activist and a UN Women Youth Champion.
 Casar is Former Miss Canada, Miss Global Peace and Deaf International Entrepreneur.
 She was the winner of Miss Canada 2013.

 Sir John Worchup Cornforth – Deaf British chemist who was the corecipient of the 1975 Nobel Prize for Chemistry for his research on the stereochemistry of enzyme-catalyzed reactions.

 Timothy Owens – One of the founders of the Deaf Youth Sports Festival (www.mdoyouth.org and former president of ASLTA before he passed away November 2015.
 Owens was a professor at University of Louisville for many years and received the George Veditz award from ASLTA as well as awards from WGD, Gallaudet, MDO, RID, and more.

 Louis J. Schwarz – Known as the “Father” of Finance in the U.S. Deaf community.
 He is a Gallaudet alumni, Class of 1968, who is well-known as the first Deaf CFP (certified financial planner) and for establishing the first financial services company serving the U.S. Deaf community in 1983, Schwarz Financial Services LLC, in Maryland.

-by Anne (Richmond VA) Dr. McCullough She is the first Deaf psychologist to set up a counseling business.
+Dr. Candace McCullough – First Deaf psychologist to set up a counseling business.
 She makes counseling services accessible to Deaf people all over the states.
-Her Bio Dr. McCullough is a Deaf psychotherapist, licensed in Maryland and the District of Columbia.
-She holds certifications as an Approved Clinical Supervisor and […]...

 Did We Miss Someone?
 Acknowledge Them!